Muwekma Ohlone Tribe: Disinformation campaign against Zoe Lofgren and Ohlone organizations

 In her 2024 campaign to represent California's 18th congressional district, Muwekma chairwoman Charlene Nijmeh retained the services of political consultant Matthew Ricchiazzi, who created fake news sites and distributed 60,000 anonymous fake newspapers attacking incumbent House Representative Zoe Lofgren.
 Per Federal elections law, campaign materials must include campaign ID numbers or disclosures, which these did not.
 Ricchiazzi said he was not working on behalf of the Nijmeh campaign and the papers were merely "an independent hobby project of mine".
 In a May 2024 interview with Robert F. Kennedy Jr.'s vice-presidential candidate Nicole Shanahan, Nijmeh described Ricchiazzi as her "assistant" and said that he was entitled to "free speech".
 Local businesses complained the newspaper included fake ads that used their business names without permission.
+Nijmeh failed to make it past the March 5 primary, receiving only 11 percent of the vote.

 Ricchiazzi also created a purported news site, "The San Francisco Inquirer", which sought to undermine legitimacy claims of several other Ohlone groups.
-The site included accusations that Association of Ramaytush Ohlone Executive Director Jonathan Cordero is “widely seen in Indian Country as a ‘Pretendian'", while not identifying any source for the statement.
+The site included accusations that Association of Ramaytush Ohlone Executive Director Jonathan Cordero is “widely seen in Indian Country as a ‘Pretendian'," while not identifying any source for the statement.

+Bid to take over Presidio

+In 2025, after President Donald J. Trump issued an executive order threatening to downsize the Presidio Trust in San Francisco, the Muwekma Ohlone group filed a petition saying that the legislation that created the national park should be repealed, and the park turned over to them to manage.
+“As the current administration works to eliminate the Presidio Trust as part of its effort to streamline the federal workforce, we stand ready to offer a cost-effective, environmentally responsible solution to filling the stewardship void,” chairwoman Charlene Nijmeh said.
+(The park is self-supporting and has not received federal funding since 2013.)
+Lobbying disclosure forms revealed that the Muwekma had hired Trump ally Roger Stone as a lobbyist in 2025.